nxtwrld/aouros-www/AI_SESSION_WORKFLOW.md

 The workflow described below operates in a continuous loop, with each phase feeding back into the next as the conversation evolves.

+## Session Workflow (Concise)

+1. Patient and doctor converse; audio captured continuously.
+2. Chunks sent to STT; transcript rebuilt server-side.
+3. Client submits transcript to server with patient context and previous MoE analysis.
+4. Symptoms extraction: AI extracts symptoms and physiologic signals as Symptom nodes.
+5. Each symptom gets a stable unique ID; deduplication prevents duplicates across iterations.
+6. Historical/contextual items (e.g., prior hypertension, family cardiac history) may be added as Symptom nodes labeled by origin (context vs transcript vs history).
+7. If previous MoE generated questions, the transcript is scanned to detect answers and update statuses.
+8. Newly discovered Symptoms and Answers stream to the client via SSE for display.
+9. If neither Symptoms nor Answers changed, pause analysis and wait for new transcript.
+10. If changed, run MoE to produce Diagnoses, Treatments, and new Questions (prove/disprove/redirect) with risk evaluation.
+11. Each Diagnosis/Treatment gets a stable ID; build the map: [symptom] → [question] → [diagnosis] → [question] → [treatment] (1:N at each hop).
+12. Treatments may be text recommendations, medications, and/or investigations to acquire new inputs (signals).
+13. Nodes carry title, description, reasoning, priority, probability; links may include prioritized questions.
+14. Return a Sankey-style JSON: column 1 Symptoms/Signals/History, column 2 Diagnoses, column 3 Treatments, with mid-path question nodes.
+15. User actions: accept or suppress.
+Only one diagnosis and one treatment can be accepted at a time.
+Suppressed items are greyed and reprioritized using visible_priority = ai_priority / coefficient.

 ## High-Level Architecture

 ```mermaid